mttmtt31/xg_cnn/README.md

    ```

 ## (Optional) Shot frames generation
 Each shot can be represented in two ways: as a tensor or as a picture in `.png` format.
-Either way, the input can also be downloaded.
+Either way, the input can also be downloaded directly from Google Drive (see next section), saving a lot of time.
 1. Run the `create_pictures.py` script located in the `src/utils` directory.
    ```shell
    python src/utils/create_pictures.py --s